Computer history - 2001

 Discontinued products and services in 2001

-Intel discontinued the Socket 423 in August 2001, replacing it was the Socket 478.
+Intel discontinued the Socket 423 in August 2001, replacing it with the Socket 478.

 Intel shifted its focus primarily to DDR SDRAM from RDRAM (Rambus Dynamic Random-Access Memory) in 2001.